sscretchen/sscretchen/README.md

 > A place to highlight my projects and commitment to improving as a Cybersecurity professional

+> [!IMPORTANT]
+> I am temporarily putting projects on hold to focus on a recent career opportunity and finishing my Bachelors program.
+My goal is to start development again by the EOY.

 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>